xtdb/xtdb/docs/implementation.md

-Note that while at the lowest level. indexes are backed by the KV store directly, but at the higher levels they are composed and delegate to each other, this is referred to virtual indexes.
+Note that while at the lowest level. indexes are backed by the KV store directly, but at the higher levels they are composed and delegate to each other, this is referred to as "virtual indexes".
+That is, they are non-materialised views.
 Even at the low levels the key and values returned aren't a one-to-one mapping to what is actually stored on disk.
 And even at the high levels the keys are always a byte array.
 This allows indexes at different levels of abstraction to be joined with each other.

 A layered index is used in the main join in in place of its child indexes, presenting each of the child indexes in total join order.
 As